mojodojodev/mojodojo.dev/guides/intro-to-mojo/basic-types.md

 [Check this video](https://www.youtube.com/watch?v=RrJXLdv1i74) if you want more information on binary.
 :::

-We're packing the data together with SIMD on the heap so it can be passed into a register like this:
+We're packing the data together with SIMD on the stack so it can be passed into a register like this:

 `00000001` `00000010` `00000011` `00000100`